 Courses meet current course requirements for K-12 licensure/practice for counseling in public or private schools, including higher education, as approved by the Arkansas Department of Education.

 NOTE: Application of this degree varies according to the graduate’s goals.
 Examples: Licensure as a School Counselor in some states (excluding Arkansas) requires teacher licensure in addition to this degree.

-- Upload a copy of your MMR/immunization record.
+- Upload a copy of your Measles, Mumps and Rubella (MMR) immunization record.

 - Upload a resume.